rudycoz/hello_world_2025/README.md

 This repository is for practicing the GitHub Flow.

 my name is rudy.
 I am a sythetic organic chemist.
 I am trying to learn Python programming.

+In the future, I would like to learn some C#!